kubevela/kube-trigger/README.md

 # A trigger is a group of Source, Filters, and Actions.
 # You can add multiple triggers.
 triggers:
-  - k8s-resource-watcher:
+  - source:
+      template: k8s-resource-watcher
+      properties:
         # We are interested in ConfigMap events.
         apiVersion: "v1"
         kind: ConfigMap
         namespace: default
         # Only watch update event.
         events:
           - update
     filters:
+      - template: cue-validator
         # Filter the events above.
-      - cue-validator:
+        properties:
             # Filter by validating the object data using CUE.
             # For example, we are filtering by ConfigMap names (metadata.name) from above.
             # Only ConfigMaps with names that satisfy this regexp "this-will-trigger-update-.*" will be kept.
             template: |
               metadata: name: =~"this-will-trigger-update-.*"
     actions:
       # Bump Application Revision to update Application.
-      - bump-application-revision:
+      - template: bump-application-revision
+        properties:
           namespace: default
           # Select Applications to bump using labels.
           labelSelectors: